No description

 • Moving mail into/out of Junk triggers rspamc learn_spam/learn_ham via imapsieve

-• Dovecot authenticates via LDAP auth_bind against lldap.
-No per-account Dovecot passwords needed.
-Per-account quotas still apply.
+• Dovecot authenticates via LDAP auth_bind directly as the user (auth_bind_userdn) against lldap, no service/bind account, no bind password.
+Per-account quotas still apply

 • Outbound TLS: DANE (TLSA/DNSSEC) by default, optional MTA-STS resolver for domains that publish MTA-STS but not DANE (Gmail, Outlook, Yahoo, etc.)